Social College (Social Discussions on Relevant Topics and Situations You Experience Every Day)

 (To enroll, a person must meet the eligibility criteria for Pathways to Independence involvement.)

-$60 per 4-class course for all other participants who are not active in PTI’s Social Growth programming or not funded by DDRB or DD Resources.
+$60 per 4-class course for all other participants who are not regular participants in PTI’s Social Growth programming or not funded by DDRB or DD Resources.
 (This is a 75% discount from the estimated per person cost to provide this course.)

-No fee will be charged to all participants funded by DD Resources or DDRB
+No fee will be charged to all participants funded by DD Resources, DDRB, or Private Pay Clients currently in a regular billing cycle.
+(Pay as you Participate clients will pay $60/course fee)

 ** Scholarships are available to those participants who do not receive funding from DD Resources or DDRB.
 For more information on how to apply for these scholarships, please contact Craig Strohbeck at email@example.com or 314-863-0202, ext.
 2.

 For more information or to register, please contact the PTI office at firstname.lastname@example.org or 314-863-0202, ext.
 4.